matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - A platform for making API available to your customers and partners.
 - Contains analytics, monetization, and a developer portal.

+#### Quiz

+**1. Which statements are true about App Engine? **

+- It is possible for an App Engine application's daily billing to drop to zero.
+- App Engine manages the hardware and networking infrastructure required to run your code.

+**2. Name 3 advantages of using the App Engine Flexible Environment over App Engine Standard.**

+- You can install third-party binaries.
+- You can SSH in to your application.
+- Your application can write to local disk.

+**3. Name 3 advantages of using the App Engine Standard Environment over App Engine Flexible**

+- Billing can drop to zero if your application is idle.
+- Scaling is finer-grained.
+- Google provides and maintains runtime binaries.

+**4. You want to do business analytics and billing on a customer-facing API.
+Which GCP service should you choose?**

+- Apigee Edge.

+**5. You want to support developers who are building services in GCP through API logging and monitoring.**

+- Cloud Endpoints.

+**6. You want to gradually decompose a pre-existing monolithic application, not implemented in GCP, into microservices.
+Which GCP service should you choose?**

+- Apigee Edge

 ***

 ## Development in the Cloud